klauer/epics-sumo-mirror/doc/sumo-install.rst

 The sumo configuration file
 ---------------------------

 In order to use sumo on your system you should create a configuration file.
-See :doc:`configuration-files` how to do this.

-For examples on configuration files see :ref:`sumo.config examples <configuration-files-config-examples>`.
+The default name for this file is "sumo.config".
+See :doc:`configuration-files` for a complete description of configuration files, see :ref:`sumo.config examples <configuration-files-config-examples>` for examples of configuration files.